Skip to main content

 • What are the contract limitations holding these levels down

-• Key themes assessed from the previous 3 days that will help our fleet moving forwards
+• Key themes from the Danish Navy that will help our fleet moving forwards

 • Framing the problem: USV's / Threats to trade waterways